01622 910073 philip@barnardenvironmental.co.uk

 Professional Wasp Control Services

-Barnard Environmental provides professional wasp nest removal and wasp control services across Kent, helping homeowners, landlords and property managers deal with wasp infestations safely and effectively.
+Barnard Environmental Ltd provides professional wasp nest removal and wasp control services across Kent, helping homeowners, landlords and businesses deal with wasp infestations safely and effectively.

 Common Wasp Species Found in the UK

-• German wasp (Vespula germanica) – similar to the common wasp and frequently nests in buildings
+The German wasp is very similar to the common wasp and also commonly nests in roof spaces, lofts and gardens.

 The Difference Between Wasps and Bees

-Wasps are often confused with bees, but there are several key differences.
+Wasps are often confused with bees, but there are several clear differences.

-Because bees are important pollinators, they are typically relocated rather than treated as pests.
+Because bees are important pollinators, they are generally relocated rather than treated as pests.

 Signs of a Wasp Nest

-• large numbers of wasps around a property
+• large numbers of wasps around the property

 • wasps flying in and out of the same location

-• buzzing noises in loft spaces or walls
+• buzzing noises coming from loft spaces or walls

-• visible nest structures in roof spaces, sheds or trees
+• visible nest structures in sheds or trees

 Where Wasps Build Nests